-The University of Tampa fraternity and sorority community consists of a diverse group of over 1,100 men and women across 13 fraternities and 11 sororities.
-Greek letter social organizations at The University of Tampa create smaller communities within the larger University environment in order to facilitate growth in areas of scholarship, service, leadership, diversity, and community involvement.
+The University of Tampa fraternity and sorority community consists of a diverse group of nearly 1,200 men and women across 14 fraternities and 11 sororities.
+Greek-letter social organizations at The University of Tampa create smaller communities within the larger University environment in order to facilitate growth in areas of scholarship, service, leadership, diversity and community involvement.
 Building lifelong friendships through collaborative and meaningful relationships is a key component to the fraternal experience at UT.

 Prior to becoming a member of a fraternity or sorority, potential members are students at UT first.
 As such, a primary focus of the fraternity and sorority community is to encourage and assist members in attaining their academic potential.
 Each chapter works with the University to develop comprehensive scholarship programs that include GPA requirements, study sessions, goal setting, progress reports, tutoring and incentive programs.